 Since the year 2002 he has been a Professor of Animal Health at the Universidad Complutense de Madrid, carrying out his teaching and research in the Department of Animal Health at the Veterinary Faculty.

 The Scientific contributions of Professor Sanchez-Vizcaino have notably contributed to the control and eradication of various animal diseases, among them the African Swine Fever, African Horse Sickness and Classical Swine Disease.
-All of that thanks to the development of new methods and fast and sensitive diagnostic reagents, new epidemiologic strategies as well as the development of new vaccines.
+All that thanks to the development of new methods and fast and sensitive diagnostic reagents, new epidemiologic strategies as well as the development of new vaccines.

 He has more than 200 research publications in high international impact journals.
 He is the author of various chapters in books with international prestige (African Swine Fever and Diseases of Swine, African Horse Sickness in the OIE Terrestrial Manual, Trends in Emerging Viral Infections of Swine…) and digital courses dedicated to immunology and infectious diseases as well as sanitary simulations.
-He has directed a great number of research projects and doctoral theses about infectious animals diseases.
-He obtained the National Swine Research Prize ANAPORC in 1990, the International Swine Prize “PORCO BRAVO in 1999”, the First Prize on Swine Health and Production ( Produccion Animal 2000) and the Animal Health Prize 2007 “Los mejores de La Verdad 2007” .
+He has directed a great number of research projects and 32 doctoral theses about infectious animals’ diseases.
+He has participated in 70 R&D contracts, in several patents and has contributed to more than 500 congresses, conferences, workshops and interviews (TV, radio, press, video, web) around the world.

 He was awarded with the Merit Medal from the World Organization for Animal Health (OIE), as international recognition to his outstanding services to veterinary science (24/5/09), and has been awarded Doctor “Honoris Causa” by the University of Murcia (22/04/10); furthermore he has been nominated “2013 George C. Poppensiek Visiting Professor in Global Animal Health” by the Cornell University (09/2013).

-- Scientific Committee of the Spanish Agency of Food Safety (AESA) (2003-2008)
+- Scientific Committee of the animal health and wellness commission of the European Food Safety Authority (EFSA) (2003-2006).

-- Scientific Committee of the animal health and wellness commission of the European Food Safety Authority (EFSA) (2003-2006)
+- Scientific Committee of the Spanish Agency of Food Safety (AESA) (2003-2008).

-- Member of the National Committee of the Health Alert System (2001 to present)
+- Member of the Scientific Committee of the Istituto Zooprofilattico Sperimentale della Sicilia (IZS Sicilia) (2015 to present).